milesmcc/OpenSourceLaw/PAPER.md

 _(Note: this ruling was overturned in a later case, but quickly reaffirmed by ProCD, Inc. v.
 Zeidenberg and later Vernor v.
 Autodesk, Inc.)_

 #### Jacobsen v.
 Katzer (2008)
 In Jacobsen v.
-Katzer, a federal appeals court ruled that the General Public License version 3 was enforceable both as a copyright condition _and_ a contract.
+Katzer, a federal appeals court ruled that the Artistic License, an open source software license, was enforceable both as a copyright condition _and_ a contract.
 The case was the first to assert that open source licenses were enforceable.
-While the ruling regarding GPLv3 in Jacobsen v.
+While the ruling regarding the Artistic License in Jacobsen v.
 Katzer cannot necessarily be generalized to other open source licenses, the highly significant decision asserts that shrinkwrap licenses are valid both as copyright agreements _and_ liability waivers, a ruling applicable to nearly all open source licenses.

+_(See also: `Artifex Software, Inc. v.
+Hancom, Inc.`)_

 ### Summary
 While shrinkwrap licenses have been declared enforceable, the only open source license to have held up in a court of law is GPLv3.
 The MIT License, GPLv2, and Apache 2.0 have not—no precedent regarding their enforceability exists—and therefore there exists risk that the terms are without weight.

 ## Conclusion
-TODO

-What is the use of open source software if the software itself cannot be run?
+Four major legal mechanisms control the use, distribution, and modification of software—patents, copyright, and warranty—and open source licenses are vital in ensuring that both users of and contributors to open source software are protected from litigation.
+As the prior legal survey and analyses demonstrate, however, not all major open source licenses approach these mechanisms similarly, if at all. `Jacobsen v.
+Katzer` demonstrated that shrinkwrap-style open source licenses were enforceable, however the case does not speak for the effectiveness of all open source licenses.
+Indeed, while GPLv3 and Apache 2.0 are effective at protecting against all four mechanisms, GPLv2 left patent grants unaddressed, and the MIT license left both patents and object code copyright completely unaddressed.

+Despite its weakness, the MIT license ranks as the most popular in the open source community, with [45% of licensed projects on GitHub](https://github.com/blog/1964-license-usage-on-github-com) using it.
+The also-weak GPLv2 is second in GitHub popularity, with 13% of projects.
+Apache 2.0 and GPLv3 lag not far behind, with 11% and 9% usage, respectively.

+Instead of using the dangerous MIT license, open source projects wishing to be licensed under non-copyleft terms should instead choose the more-thorough Apache 2.0 license.
+Similarly, copyleft projects licensed under GPLv2 should update to GPLv3.
+Otherwise, the projects' users and contributors may find themselves vulnerable to the very litigation from which the licenses were meant to protect.

 ---